-- Babies can sleep in the same room as parents, but NOT in the same bed.
+- Babies are safest when they sleep in the same room as their parents – called room sharing – but not in the same bed.

-- Babies should not be overdressed to sleep.
-Put them in light, breathable cotton clothing with socks.
-Make sure there are no cords, ribbons or restricting parts around the baby's neck, face or wrists.
+- Be careful not to overdress your baby at bedtime.
+Light, breathable cotton clothing is usually enough.
+Make sure there are no cords or ribbons around the baby's neck, face or wrists.

-- Keep the temperature in the baby's sleeping area cool.
+- Babies sleep best in a cool room.
+Keep the temperature in the baby's sleeping area cool.

-- Babies should not sleep in a place where people smoke or have smoked.
+- Babies should not sleep in a place where people smoke or have been smoking.